Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Scalar Gram continuation beyond the analytic threshold

 such that

 Equivalently, the rescaled sequence \(\{R_{s,p}(n)\zeta_c^n\}_{n\ge0}\) is a Hausdorff moment sequence on \([0,1]\).

-This lemma is the only place where the external Raney-moment positivity input is used.
+This is the only lemma that relies on positivity of the external Raney moments.
 In what follows, we use only the existence of the positive measure and the support endpoint \(\tau_s=\zeta_c^{-1}\); no explicit formula for the density is needed.
 These facts are supplied by \cite[Thm.~5]{LiuPego2016} together with \cite{LiuPegoCorrigendum2026}.
 For background on the corresponding Raney distributions, see also \cite{ForresterLiu2015}. \end{lemma}

 \begin{proof} By Proposition~\ref{prop:raney-lagrange},

 In the notation of \cite{LiuPego2016}, this is exactly the Raney sequence \(A_n(s,p)\).
 Therefore \cite[Thm.~5]{LiuPego2016}, as corrected in \cite{LiuPegoCorrigendum2026}, applies with the parameter pair \((p,r)=(s,p)\): the hypotheses are satisfied because \(s\ge1\) and \(0\le p\le s\).
 It follows that \(\{R_{s,p}(n)\}_{n\ge0}\) is represented by a probability measure supported on \([0,\tau_s]\), with